Rodents, such as mice and rats, can:

 - gases that are released into rodent burrows

-Details of the individual rodenticide products authorised for use in GB can be found on the GB List of Authorised Biocidal Products.
+Details of the individual rodenticide products authorised for use in Great Britain and Northern Ireland can be found on the UK List of Authorised Biocidal Products.

-Depending on when and where they are used, some rodenticides might not be controlled under GB BPR, for example, if they are used on crops in the field they might be controlled under the GB Plant Protection Products Regulation (GB PPPR).
+Depending on when and where they are used, some rodenticides might not be controlled under GB or EU BPR, for example, if they are used on crops in the field they might be controlled under the:

-Rodenticides can be grouped according to their mode of action ie the way that they work.
+Rodenticides can be grouped according to their mode of action, meaning, the way they work.
 The mode of action of a biocidal product usually depends on the active substance it contains.
 One of the most commonly used groups is the anticoagulant rodenticides.

-Risk assessments carried out by regulators, including HSE, have shown that anticoagulants present a higher risk to people and non-target animals than is normally acceptable for authorisation in Great Britain.
+Risk assessments carried out by regulators, including HSE, have shown that anticoagulants present a higher risk to people and non-target animals than is normally acceptable for authorisation in Great Britain and Northern Ireland.